manticoresoftware/manticoresearch/docs/indexing/attributes.rst

-A copy of ``.spa`` file (with all the attribute values for all the documents) is kept in RAM by ``searchd`` at all times.
-This is for performance reasons; random disk I/O would be too slow.
+A copy of ``.spa`` file (with all the attribute values for all the documents) is kept in RAM by ``searchd`` at all times (via mmap()).
+This is for performance reasons; random disk I/O may be too slow otherwise in most cases.

-Search-time memory requirements for are (1+number_of_attrs)*number_of_docs*\ 4 bytes, ie. 10 million docs with 2 groups and 1 timestamp will take (1+2+1)*10M*\ 4 = 160 MB of RAM.
-This is *PER DAEMON*, not per query. ``searchd`` will allocate 160 MB on startup, read the data and keep it shared between queries.
-The children will *NOT* allocate any additional copies of this data.